RUN-KAIST/kaist.run/apply/en.md

 ![poster](/apply/2024-fall/2024FallRecruitingPoster.png)

-Hello, this is RUN, the KAIST Algorithm Problem Solving Club.
+Hello, this is RUN, the KAIST Algorithmic Problem Solving Club.
 We are recruiting new members for the Fall 2024 semester!

 - Application Deadline: Until September 1st (Recommended) / Admission is also possible after this date.